 Western technique to sharpen a kitchen knife

-For novice sharpeners, the western technique is easier to go about it even though we’re using Japanese whetstones.
-Rather than sharpening a part of the blade at once, you sharpen it entirely.
+For novice sharpeners, the western technique is easier to go about even though we’re using Japanese whetstones.
+Rather than sharpening a part of the blade at once, you sharpen it entirely at once.
 Here is how to sharpen a blade following this technique.

 - After the sharpening stone is ready, place the blade further on the whetstone.